Brightening Routine for People Who Work Out Daily: Complete Guide

 Step 2: Apply Anti-Chafe Protection

-Apply anti-chafe balm, petroleum jelly, or body glide to high-friction areas: inner thighs, underarms, under sports bras, anywhere clothing rubs repeatedly.
-This prevents the friction that causes dark spots.
+Apply anti-chafe balm or petroleum jelly to high-friction areas: inner thighs, underarms, under sports bras, and anywhere clothing rubs.

-Problem areas: Inner thighs (running/cycling), underarms (rowing/swimming), under-bust (all activities), waistband line.
+Problem areas: Inner thighs (running/cycling), underarms (rowing/swimming), under-bust, waistband line.

 Step 3: Choose the Right Clothing

 Wear moisture-wicking, breathable fabrics that pull sweat away from skin.
-Avoid cotton (holds moisture against skin) and overly tight compression gear that restricts airflow and increases friction.
+Avoid cotton, which holds moisture against the skin.

 Best choices: Seamless workout wear, moisture-wicking synthetics, properly fitted sports bras.